John C. Frémont: Early life, education, and early career

 Joel R. Poinsett, a wealthy South Carolinian, was Frémont's patron.

-On December 8, 1818, Frémont's father died in Norfolk, Virginia, leaving Anne a widow to take care of John and several young children alone on a limited inherited income.
-Anne and her family moved to Charleston, South Carolina.
+On December 8, 1818, Frémont's father died in Norfolk, Virginia, leaving Anne to take care of their young children alone on a limited inherited income.
+The family moved to Charleston, South Carolina.
 Frémont, knowing his origins and coming from relatively modest means, grew up a proud, reserved, restless loner who although self-disciplined, was ready to prove himself and unwilling to play by the rules.
-The young Frémont was considered to be "precious, handsome, and daring," having the ability of obtaining protectors.
-A lawyer, John W. Mitchell, provided for Frémont's early education whereupon Frémont in May 1829 entered Charleston College, teaching at intervals in the countryside, but was expelled for irregular attendance in 1831.
+He was considered to be "precocious, handsome, and daring", having the ability of obtaining protectors.
+A lawyer, John W. Mitchell, provided for Frémont's early education.
+He entered Charleston College in May 1829, teaching at intervals in the countryside, but was expelled for irregular attendance in 1831.
 Frémont, however, had been grounded in mathematics and natural sciences.

-Frémont attracted the attention of eminent South Carolina politician Joel R. Poinsett, an Andrew Jackson supporter, who secured Frémont an appointment as a teacher of mathematics aboard the sloop USS Natchez, sailing the South American seas in 1833.
-Frémont resigned from the navy and was appointed second lieutenant in the U.S. Topographical Corps, surveying a route for the Charleston, Louisville, and Cincinnati railroad.
+Frémont attracted the attention of eminent South Carolina politician Joel R. Poinsett, an Andrew Jackson supporter, who in 1833 secured him an appointment as a teacher of mathematics aboard the sloop USS Natchez, sailing the South American seas.
+Frémont later resigned from the navy and was appointed second lieutenant in the U.S. Topographical Corps, surveying a route for the Charleston, Louisville, and Cincinnati railroad.
 Working in the Carolina mountains, Frémont desired to become an explorer.
 Between 1837 and 1838, Frémont's desire for exploration increased while in Georgia on reconnaissance to prepare for the removal of Cherokee Indians.
 When Poinsett became Secretary of War, he arranged for Frémont to assist French explorer and scientist Joseph Nicollet in exploring the lands between the Mississippi and Missouri rivers.
 Frémont became a first rate topographer, trained in astronomy, and geology, describing fauna, flora, soil, and water resources.
 Gaining valuable western frontier experience Frémont met Henry Sibley, Joseph Renville, J.B.
 Faribault, Étienne Provost, and the Sioux nation.